-An ACT score of 19 or higher or an SAT score of 910 or higher may be submitted as proof of English competency.
+An ACT score of 20 or higher or a SAT score of 1020 or higher may be submitted as proof of English competency.

 7. A tuition deposit of total costs for the first semester, minus any institutional scholarships, must be sent in full before the student can enroll at Williams.
-Contact the Director of International Programs at Williams Baptist College, P.O.
-Box 3722, Walnut Ridge, Arkansas 72476 for further information regarding where to send the deposit.
+Contact the Director of Admissions at Williams Baptist College, P.O.
+Box 3737, Walnut Ridge, Arkansas 72476 for further information regarding where to send the deposit.